ookraw/commom-substrings-filter/readme.md

 -	a test data set containing a big string S, and
 -	a reference data set of a much smaller string s,<br/>

-find all cross-repetitions defined by those strings of lengths >= LP,<br/>
-which are substrings of both the reference and the test string.<br/>
+find all cross-repetitions defined by those strings of lengths >= LP, which are substrings of both the reference and the test string.<br/>
 A variant is LCS, the longest common substring problem.

 Reference and test string are composed of IID distributed byte sequences.